edge-servers/immunity-users/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first thing you need to do is to create a new django app which will
-contain your custom version of *openwisp-users*.
+contain your custom version of *immunity-users*.

 A django app is nothing more than a
 `python package <https://docs.python.org/3/tutorial/modules.html#packages>`_